fitzland/dwm-setup/README.md

 Combines two essential features:
 - Colored status text for aesthetic and information clarity.
 - Systray support for handling system tray icons (volume, network, etc.), which is not natively supported in DWM.

 ---

+### 14. `dwm-sticky-6.5.diff`
+**What it does:**
+Adds a "sticky" flag to windows, making them visible on all tags.

+**Why it's useful:**
+Perfect for windows you want to always have accessible, like music players, system monitors, or communication apps.
+Sticky windows follow you across all workspaces.

+---